You most certainly can. Just click here and follow the instructions!

 - Verify the proper operation of each zone valve by manually activating it from the controller.

 - Walk through each station on the controller, checking for proper operation of the zone.
-Check for properly operating pressure (low pressure indicates a line break or missing head), proper rotation and adjustment of sprinkler heads, and adequate coverage.
+Check for proper operating pressure (low pressure indicates a line break or missing head), proper rotation and adjustment of sprinkler heads, and adequate coverage.
 Check and clean filters on poorly performing sprinklers.
 Adjust heads to grade as necessary.

 - Reprogram the controller for automatic watering.
-Replace the controller back-up battery if necessary.
+Replace the controller backup battery if necessary.